How to stop clients from changing WordPress themes

 Categories: WordPress control

-This is one of the fastest ways a WordPress site can fall apart.
+This is one of the quickest ways a site can run into unexpected issues.

 Why this keeps happening